Vladya5297/conventional-comments/readme.md

 ### Installation
 1. Clone this repository
+2. Run `npm install` and `npm run build`
-2. Go to your chrome extensions (enter `chrome://extensions/` in the address bar)
+3. Go to your chrome extensions (enter `chrome://extensions/` in the address bar)
-3. Toggle Developer mode (on the right top corner)
+4. Toggle Developer mode (on the right top corner)
-4. Click "Load unpacked"
+5. Click "Load unpacked"
-5. Select the repository folder
+6. Select the repository folder
-6. Reload github
+7. Reload github